dnvriend/scalacheck-test/README.md

 and `ScalaCheck-style` by mixing in [org.scalatest.prop.Checkers](http://doc.scalatest.org/2.2.4/#org.scalatest.prop.Checkers).

-The advantage of using ScalaTest together with ScalaCheck with `PropertyChecks` is that ScalaTest’s matchers (MustMatchers and ShouldMatchers) can be used to validate if a property holds, which provides additional readability to the code.
+The advantage of using ScalaTest together with ScalaCheck with `PropertyChecks` is that ScalaTest’s matchers can be used to validate if a property holds, which provides additional readability to the code.

 The following is an example using the ScalaTest style: